Start painting patio slabs to give a fresh new look to your outdoor space

 How long should the paint last?

-As a rule, you can expect between three and five years from a new patio paint job, but there are lots of factors that will influence the lifespan of your painted patio.
+As a rule, you can expect between three and five years from a new patio paint job, but many factors will influence the lifespan of your painted patio.

 How well you prep your patio before painting and what types of paint you use will make a big difference.
-A well-prepped patio with the right paint applied correctly could last another couple of years.
-A poorly prepped patio using the wrong paint won’t last long at all.
+A well-prepped patio with the right paint applied correctly could last another couple of years, while a poorly prepped patio using the wrong paint won’t last long at all.

 The weather conditions where you live and how often the patio is used will again affect how long before a repaint is needed.
 An occasionally used patio in a warmer climate with average rainfall will last longer than a heavily used patio in a cold and rainy climate, for instance.